alexanderepstein/taskade/docs/usage/index.md

 The task level Pre and Post call functions will always take precendence over the graph level version.

-## Calling Tasks Outside of Syncra
+## Calling Tasks Outside of Taskade

-Even though a function is decorated with [@task][syncra.task], it can still be called outside of the Syncra framework just like a normal function:
+Even though a function is decorated with [@task][taskade.task], it can still be called outside of the Taskade framework just like a normal function:

 ```python
 result = task_a()
 print(result)  # Output: "Task A"
 ```

-This allows you to test or use your tasks independently of the Syncra framework.
+This allows you to test or use your tasks independently of the Taskade framework.

 To see even more advanced functionality check out the [advanced usage](advanced_usage.md)